Nyanguy/Nyanguy/README.md

 ### Hey y'all 👋

-I am a Rust/Python software engineer specialized in cpu-bound tasks.
+I am a Rust/Python software engineer.
 As for Python side, Cython, Numba and Numpy are my best friends.
 My political views can be described as: GIL is ok, `:=` is great.